TEALSK12/apcsa-public/curriculum/Unit4/Lesson-405.md

 7. Once students have written the code they think is correct, have them trace their own code and manipulate the arrays in their whiteboard.

-   Encourage students to divide up this task so one student reads the code and anther student moves the elements on the whiteboard.
+   Encourage students to divide up this task so one student reads the code and another student moves the elements on the whiteboard.
 All members should be engaged in error checking.

 8. The correct final code looks like this: